<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What to Know Before Renting Out a Room in Your Home

-Whether they don’t yet have the money, they’re trying to save, or they’re living somewhere temporarily and not ready to settle, rental rooms can be a solution.
+Whether renters don’t yet have the money, they’re trying to save, or they’re living somewhere temporarily and not ready to settle, rental rooms can be a solution you may be able to provide.

 Making the Decision to Rent Out Space in Your Home

 Choosing to rent out a room in your home isn’t an easy decision.
-Sure, when you think about it financially, it seems like a no-brainer, but there are a few more things to consider beyond Would you like to make a few extra dollars?
+Sure, when you think about it financially, it seems like a no-brainer, but there are a few more things to consider beyond, Would you like to make a few extra dollars?
+Some issues to consider:

-Checking with your zoning laws, occupancy laws, and your Homeowners Association (if you have one) is a good place to start.
-Believe it or not, there are laws in place to prevent too many people living in one place.
+Check with your zoning laws, occupancy laws, and your Homeowners Association to start.
+There are laws to prevent too many people from living in one place.
 But two people to a bedroom is a good rule of thumb.

 Preparing Your Home for Tenants

-Make space.
 Are there empty rooms or rooms that serve no functional purpose in your home?
-Chances are, that space would benefit you more from renting than sitting empty.
-The more space you have to offer for rent, especially a room with a private bath, the more money you can potentially make.
+Chances are, the space would benefit you more as a rental than sitting empty.
+The more space you have, especially a room with a private bath, the more money you can potentially make.

 • Install proper locks.